eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 -----------------

 In scenes using the OVR plugin, the left eye will be used as the point of rendering.
 The package supports scenes with multiple cameras or OVR camera rigs, each with different culling masks.
 They will be composited based on depth to reproduce the player's view.
 Some effects such as camera shaders may not be reproduced.

-Only monoscopic panoramas, not stereoscopic panoramas, are currently supported.
-All views are rendered from the same point and there is no attempt to reproduce parallax.

 If you need to determine if a panorama capture is in process (e.g. to wait for the capture to complete), you can check the "Capturing" property.